AR-Drop/ARDcore-node/docs/services/ravend.md

 ## Events
-The Ravencoin Service exposes two events via the Bus, and there are a few events that can be directly registered:
+The ARDcoin Service exposes two events via the Bus, and there are a few events that can be directly registered:

 ```js
 node.services.ARDd.on('tip', function(blockHash) {